nuremics/nuremics-docs/docs/handbook/practice.md

 ---

-**NUREMICS** finally prompts that all declared studies are properly configured.
+**nuRemics** finally prompts that all declared studies are properly configured.

 👤🔄🖥️
 ```shell